Zum Inhalt springen

 Known limitations

-2. Grammarly is unaware of LaTeX markup, occasionally resulting in erroneous suggestions and words not being spell-checked.
+1. Grammarly is unaware of LaTeX markup, occasionally resulting in erroneous suggestions and words not being spell-checked.
 For example, the text just after an opening brace { is not checked by Grammarly:

-3. Screenshot showing LaTeX text/markup that Grammarly does not check
+2. Screenshot showing LaTeX text/markup that Grammarly does not check

-4. Last but not least, in some situations, the error count reported by the Grammarly extension might be underestimated, particularly for large documents.
+3. In the Visual Editor, the error count reported by the Grammarly extension might be underestimated, particularly for large documents.

 Grammarly premium feature: Snippets